eightfish-org/guforum/README.md

-# RustCC Forum
+# Guforum

-RustCC Forum is a general forum platform for users with the features of open-data and ownership.
+Guforum is a general forum platform for users with the features of open-data and ownership.

 Technically, it is just a service entry for the GUTP backend.